July 21, 2011: Apple officially passes Nokia to become the world’s top smartphone vendor.

 The triumph of the iPhone over Nokia involved the seemingly unstoppable rise of Apple, as well as a sharp drop in shipments by Nokia.
 For the financial quarter ending in July 2011, Apple sold 20.3 million iPhones, compared to Nokia’s 16.7 million.

 Nokia remained the world’s largest phonemaker by volume (taking into account non-smartphones), but it was clear a tipping point had been reached.
-By this time, Apple was selling its enormously successful iPhone 4 — and with more countries adopting smartphones, the company’s future was looking bright.
+By this time, Apple was selling its enormously successful iPhone 4.
+And with more countries adopting smartphones, the company’s future looked quite bright.

 However, Apple also faced challenges from Android devices.
 Upstart smartphone-maker Samsung also overtook Nokia as a result of the Finnish company’s fall from grace.
 Still, Samsung sold only half the number of phones Apple did.